Xinglab/rPGA/README.md

-     -T	INT     number of threads STAR uses, default is 8 -M INT     max number of multiple alignments, default is 20 -N INT     max number of read mismatches, default is 3 -g	        use if sequence reads are gzipped
+     -T	INT     number of threads STAR uses, default is 8 -M INT     max number of multiple alignments, default is 20 -N INT     max number of read mismatches, default is 3 -g	        flag if sequence reads are gzipped

 After this step is done, it is time to discover novel junctions, in order to do this, rPGA needs to know where to find the known splice junction.
 To add the